-Insert the cable plug for the work clamp into the "+" socket on the front panel of the welding machine and tighten it clockwise.
+Insert the cable plug with the work clamp into the "+" socket on the front panel of the welding machine and tighten it clockwise.

 Insert the cable plug of the TIG torch into the "-" socket on the front panel of the machine and tighten clockwise.
+Connect the gas quick connector into the outlet on the machine front.